 Whilst allergens occur naturally in the plant essential oils, they are still ‘actives’ and as their name suggests, can cause irritations or allergies in some circumstances.
 There are also some skin conditions that cannot tolerate any kind of essential oil, either temporarily or permanently, which makes life very difficult if you want the smells!

 For such intolerances we have created an unperfumed range – an Organic ‘Everyday’ bar soap (Unperfumed Sensitive Bar) an Organic Unperfumed Liquid Hand Soap, and two Natural Bar Soaps – packed with Olive Oil or Avocado Oil.

 What is the difference between “Natural” and Organic?

-In the UK there are no government regulations for skincare as there is for food; together with different ‘standards’ between certification boards; it is easy to become confused…we aim to be as clear and transparent as possible by listing all our ingredients clearly on our products – we have to use the Latin name but also put the ‘common’/English name for clarity.
+In the UK there are no government regulations for skincare as there are for food; together with different ‘standards’ between certification boards it is easy to become confused…we aim to be as clear and transparent as possible by listing all our ingredients clearly on our products – we have to use the Latin name but also put the ‘common’/English name for clarity.
 We personally choose to follow the Soil Association guidelines and adhere to them.

 ‘Natural’ has become such a misused and misleading word in the beauty industry – for cosmetics and toiletries to be considered a “natural beauty product” it may contain as little as 1% naturally grown ingredients, and may or may not contain organically grown ingredients.
 Any non-organic products we use are of a high quality, non-toxic and biodegradable.
 We do not use any synthetics in our products.